jeffpar/pcjs.v1/_posts/2019-09-28-space-invaders-revisited.md

 - **D** or **Right**: Move Right
 - **L** or **Space**: Fire

+For touch-screen devices like the iPhone and iPad, I've implemented a quick-and-dirty mapping, where regions across the top of the monitor correspond to first three buttons:

+- Top Left: One Player
+- Top Right: Two Players
+- Top Center: Insert Coin

+and regions across the bottom of the monitor correspond to the last three buttons:

+- Left Side: Move Left and Move Right
+- Right Side: Fire

+This is purely experimental and may only work in portrait mode; landscape and full-screen modes will probably need more work to make them usable.

-If it's not running, or it's not running well, then there's obviously more work to do.
-An emulator is never really done, because the emulation can always be made just a little bit better.
+An emulator is never really done, because an emulation can always be made just a little bit better.
 But I feel like this is a nice fresh start.

 {% include machine.html id="invaders" config="json" %}